jose-renato-m/concepts-reactjs/README.md

 ---

-Developed with 💙 by José Renato Montagnana 👋🏻 [Get in touch!](https://www.linkedin.com/in/joserenato-devfullstack/)
+Made with 💙 by José Renato Montagnana 👋🏻 [Get in touch!](https://www.linkedin.com/in/joserenato-devfullstack/)